 The Callisia navicularis is a succulent that grows grayish-green leaves on vines and will grow quite a lot of these leaves when given enough sun.
 The plant will thin out and grow rather spindly if you put the plant in a dim corner of your home.

-The plant remains green all year long and will grow lavender or pink flowers in the summer.
-In warm climates, the plant grows rather well outside, but it’s also a popular houseplant for virtually any climate.
+The plant remains green year-round and will grow lavender or pink flowers in the summer.
+The plant grows rather well outside in warm climates, but it’s also a popular houseplant for virtually any climate.

-The plant isn’t particularly difficult to care for, but you’ll grow a beautiful chain plant when you follow a few simple rules on lighting, watering, soil composition, and feeding.
+The plant isn’t particularly difficult to care for, and you’ll grow a beautiful Chain Plant when you follow a few simple rules on lighting, watering, soil composition, and feeding.

 Callisia Navicularis Care